elastic/kibana/src/core/server/saved_objects/migrationsv2/README.md

 1. Transform the current batch of documents
 2. Use the bulk API create action to write a batch of up-to-date documents.
 The create action ensures that there will be only one write per reindexed document even if multiple Kibana instances are performing this step.
 Ignore any create errors because of documents that already exist in the temporary index.
 Use `refresh=false` to speed up the create actions, the `UPDATE_TARGET_MAPPINGS` step will ensure that the index is refreshed before we start serving traffic.

+In order to support sharing saved objects to multiple spaces in 8.0, the transforms will also regenerate document `_id`'s.
+To ensure that this step remains idempotent, the new `_id` is deterministically generated using UUIDv5 ensuring that each Kibana instance generates the same new `_id` for the same document.
 ### New control state
   → `REINDEX_SOURCE_TO_TEMP_READ`